🔥 Vibe coding for DeepEval is here. Get started now.

 # Create dataset

-dataset = EvaluationDataset(goldens=[Golden(input="Explain the latest trends in AI.")])
+dataset = EvaluationDataset(goldens=[Golden(input="What is the weather in Paris?")])

 # Loop through dataset